-With our outstanding educators and small classe sizes, WCSU majors and concentrations give you the skills and knowledge demanded by 21st-century employers.
+With our outstanding educators and small classes, WCSU majors and concentrations give you the skills and knowledge demanded by 21st-century employers.
 Because the active business, health, and commerce centers of Danbury and other cities are so accessible, our Career Success Center is perfectly situated to help you gain valuable work experience with internships and co-ops.
-We offer students many opportunities to work on campus for credit or for pay—and great experience for your résumés.
-We also have a vibrant, engaged alumni community, many of whom are eager to mentor and hire the next generation of WCSU graduates.
+We offer students many opportunities to work on campus for credit or for pay—great experience for résumés.
+We have a vibrant, engaged alumni community, many of whom are eager to mentor and hire the next generation of WCSU graduates.

 Four colleges, each with its own area of concentration

-The Ancell School of Business informs students’ business acumen and develops the skills required for success in corporate, entrepreneurial, financial, legal, philanthropic, and other business areas.
+The Ancell School of Business, accredited by the Association to Advance Collegiate Schools of Business (AACSB International) informs students’ business acumen and develops the skills required for success in corporate, entrepreneurial, financial, law, philanthropic, and other business areas.
 Professionals from local, national, and international firms interact with Ancell students, faculty, and staff through forums, lectures, and mentorships.
-Ancell programs are taught by respected faculty, many of whom currently practice what they teach, whether as attorneys, accountants, entrepreneurs, or others.
+Ancell programs are taught by respected faculty, many of whom currently practice what they teach, whether as attorneys, accountants, entrepreneurs, or in other professional fields.

-The School of Visual and Performing Arts, accredited by the National Association of Schools of Theatre, offers a conservatory-level education at the affordable cost of a public university.
-We’re only 60 miles from downtown New York City, and our state-of-the-art studio, recording, and classroom facilities provide professional-level training for musicians, music educators, artists, and performers—and our performance center draws enthusiastic audiences to award-winning shows.
+The School of Visual and Performing Arts offers a conservatory-level education at the affordable cost of a public university.
+Only 60 miles from downtown New York City, our state-of-the-art studio, recording, and classroom facilities provide professional-level training for musicians, music educators, artists, and performers.
+And our performance center draws enthusiastic audiences to award-winning shows.
 Instructors regularly record, perform, and exhibit in nearby Manhattan and throughout the region.

-WCSU is a member institution of ISEP, so our students can study at member universities at no additional price beyond what it costs to attend WCSU.
-Students spend semesters at universities all over the world, attend faculty-led short courses abroad, and spend semester breaks at service learning activities around the globe.
-Theatre students make biannual visits to the Edinburgh Festival Fringe, and some are invited to attend the national Kennedy Center American College Theater Festival in Washington, DC, where our musicals have won awards for acting, directing, and production.
+WCSU is a member institution of The International Student Exchange Program (ISEP), so our students can study at member universities at no additional price beyond what it costs to attend WCSU.
+Students spend semesters at universities all over the world, attend faculty-led short courses abroad, and spend semester breaks on service learning activities around the globe.
+Theatre students make biannual visits to Edinburgh Festival Fringe, and some are invited to attend the national Kennedy Center American College Theater Festival in Washington, DC, where our musicals have won awards for acting, directing, and production.

 Students who choose to live on campus are housed in six residence halls.
 Safe and comfortable, with 24/7 University Police presence and full security systems, accommodations range from classic dorm room living to full apartments.
-Students can have their cars on campus, where there is free parking, but there’s also complimentary shuttle transportation between campuses that runs continuously.
+Students can have their cars on campus, where there is free parking, but there is also continuous complimentary shuttle transportation between campuses.

 Activities and athletics

-WCSU offers in-state tuition for students from New York and New Jersey—and a warm welcome and world-class education to students from across the country and around the globe, including veterans and students with unique educational needs.
+WCSU offers in-state tuition for students from the tri-state area, including New York and New Jersey—and a warm welcome and world-class education to students from around the country and globe, including veterans and students with unique educational needs.